nngogol/PySimpleGUIDocGen/db - Copy/readme.md

 	<img src="https://user-images.githubusercontent.com/13696193/44957595-9e15da00-aea1-11e8-8909-6b6121b74509.jpg">
 </p>

+## Popup Functions Defined

+## Popup

+This is the basic Popup.
+It's the one you'll use the most.
+It's the one that all other Popups are built on top of.

+`Popup` is your `print` equivalent in many ways.
+Or it's a mechanism to pausee the execution of a program for long enough to deliver a message or to pause the program's execution.

+Call `Popup` with as many parameter as you want printed.
+It's like a print so feel free to load it up with stuff.
+Everything will be converted into a string before showing it so don't worry about convertig anything.

+```
 Popup - Display a popup Window with as many parms as you wish to include.
-This is the GUI equivalent of the "print" statement.
+This is the GUI equivalent of the
+"print" statement.
 It's also great for "pausing" your program's flow until the user can read some error messages

-```
 Popup(args,
     title=None,
     button_color=None,